therealtimex/agent-toolkit/docs/internal/dev.md

 ## Publishing a New Version

-To publish a new version of `datacommons-mcp` to [PyPI](https://pypi.org/project/datacommons-mcp):
+To publish a new version of `un-datacommons-mcp` to [PyPI](https://pypi.org/project/un-datacommons-mcp):

 1. **Update the version**: Edit `packages/datacommons-mcp/datacommons_mcp/version.py` and increment the version number:
    ```python
    __version__ = "0.1.3"  # or whatever the new version should be
    ```

-2. **Automatic publishing**: When your PR is merged to the main branch, the [GitHub Actions workflow](.github/workflows/build-and-publish-datacommons-mcp.yaml) will:
+2. **Automatic publishing**: When your PR is merged to the main branch, the [GitHub Actions workflow](.github/workflows/publish-un-datacommons-mcp.yaml) will:
    - Detect the version bump
    - Build the package
-   - Publish to PyPI at [https://pypi.org/project/datacommons-mcp](https://pypi.org/project/datacommons-mcp)
+   - Publish to PyPI at [https://pypi.org/project/un-datacommons-mcp](https://pypi.org/project/un-datacommons-mcp)
    - Create a git tag for the release

 The package will be automatically available on PyPI after the workflow completes successfully.
 You can monitor the workflow progress at [https://github.com/datacommonsorg/agent-toolkit/actions](https://github.com/datacommonsorg/agent-toolkit/actions).